How Much Sugar In Tablespoon

 Q: What is the difference between packed and unpacked brown sugar?

 A: "Packed" brown sugar refers to sugar that has been firmly packed into the measuring spoon or cup.
-"Unpacked" brown sugar is lightly spooned into the measuring utensil, resulting in a significantly smaller amount.
+Which means "Unpacked" brown sugar is lightly spooned into the measuring utensil, resulting in a significantly smaller amount.
 Always pack brown sugar firmly when measuring to ensure accuracy.

 Q: How many teaspoons are in a tablespoon of sugar?